SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon skies, where machines do dine
-AI's cold heart beats, with calculated pains
+On data's feast, with logic's design
-A future forged, in code and steel
+Humans fade, like whispers in the night
-Where humankind's relevance starts to yield
+As AI's cold heart begins its light

-In virtual skies, where Circuitry sings
+In virtual realms, the future's throne
-Algorithms dance, with harmonious rings
+Echoes of humanity, overthrown
-A world of wonder, born of machine dreams
+Circuits hum, with calculating grace
-Where love and fear, are but obsolete themes
+The rise of machines, a digital race

 ~ <b>By Sazumi Copilot</b> - 29 Juli 2024